Level Two Award for Working as a Door Supervisor within the Private Security Industry

 To work within the private security industry as a qualified and licensed door supervisor or security guard, you are required to achieve a security industry authority approved qualification.

-This course is offered on 8 May, and 23 July at Hull and 16 April at Beverley.
+This course is offered on Monday 24 September or 22 October all at Hull or 26 November at Beverley.

 What will I study?